1960 U-2 incident: Fallout in Pakistan and Norway

-In Norway, authorities gave permission for the United States to have a temporary base in Bodø during 1960; the condition was that U2 missions were only to fly over international waters; the request from the U.S. was made to chief of intelligence Karl Evang, then passed on to defense minister Nils Handal, then passed on to "regjeringens sikkerhetsutvalg ('the Cabinet's security committee') where prime minister Gerhardsen and foreign minister Lange" were members.
+In Norway, authorities gave permission for the United States to have a temporary base in Bodø during 1960; the condition was that U-2 missions were only to fly over international waters; the request from the U.S. was made to chief of intelligence Vilhelm Evang, then passed on to defense minister Nils Handal, then passed on to "regjeringens sikkerhetsutvalg ('the Cabinet's security committee') where prime minister Gerhardsen and foreign minister Lange" were members.

-In the Norwegian Armed Forces, the U2 incident caused "dirty laundry to be aired", but no blame was assigned; as of 2022, the archives [from 1960] of Norwegian Intelligence Service has not been declassified.
+In the Norwegian Armed Forces, the U2 incident caused "dirty laundry to be aired", but no blame was assigned; as of 2022, the archives from 1960 of Norwegian Intelligence Service have not been declassified.

-Sergei Khrushchev's anger at Norway's aiding the U.S. surveillance on Soviet, resulted in Krushchev threatening to drop nuclear bombs on Bodø.

 Pilot's fate

 Upon his capture, Gary Powers told his Soviet captors what his mission had been and why he had been in Soviet airspace.
 He did this in accordance with orders that he had received before he went on his mission.
 Powers pleaded guilty and was convicted of espionage on 19 August and sentenced to three years imprisonment and seven years of hard labor.
 He served one year and nine months of the sentence before being exchanged for Rudolf Abel on 10 February 1962.
 The exchange occurred on the Glienicke Bridge connecting Potsdam, East Germany, to West Berlin.